History of Asia: Heian period

 Loss of imperial power also led to the rise of provincial warrior elites.
 Small lords began to function independently.
 They administered laws, supervised public works projects, and collected revenue for themselves instead of the imperial court.
 Regional lords also began to build their own armies.
 These warriors were loyal only their local lords and not the emperor, although the imperial government increasingly called them in to protect the capital.
 The regional warrior class developed into the samurai, which created its own culture: including specialized weapons such as the katana and a form of chivalry, bushido.
 The imperial government's loss of control in the second half of the Heian period allowed banditry to grow, requiring both feudal lords and Buddhist monasteries to procure warriors for protection.
 As imperial control over Japan declined, feudal lords also became more independent and seceded from the empire.
 These feudal states squandered the peasants living in them, reducing the farmers to an almost serfdom status.
 Peasants were also rigidly restricted from rising to the samurai class, being physically set off by dress and weapon restrictions.
 As a result of their oppression, many peasants turned to Buddhism as a hope for reward in the afterlife for upright behavior.

 With the increase of feudalism, families in the imperial court began to depend on alliances with regional lords.
 The Fujiwara clan declined from power, replaced by a rivalry between the Taira clan and the Minamoto clan.
 This rivalry grew into the Genpei War in the early 1180s.
 This war saw the use of both samurai and peasant soldiers.
 For the samurai, battle was ritual and they often easily cut down the poorly trained peasantry.
 The Minamoto clan proved successful due to their rural alliances.
 Once the Taira was destroyed, the Minamoto established a military government called the shogunate (or bakufu), centered in Kamakura.

 Kamakura period

-The end of the Genpei War and the establishment of the Kamakura shogunate marked the end of the Heian period and the beginning of the Kamakura period in 1185, solidifying feudal Japan.
+The end of the Genpei War and the establishment of the Kamakura shogunate marked the end of the Heian period and the beginning of the Kamakura period in 1185, solidifying feudal Japan with an emphasis on military feudalism through the daimyo system.